ditkrg/mongodb-backup/README.md

 Failing to configure these permissions may result in incomplete or unsuccessful restores.
 Always validate user roles before performing a `restore` operation.

-### Oplog Dump

-The oplog user must have the same permissions as the backup user above, besides that you can only perform oplog dump if there is a full backup in the S3 bucket.

 ### Oplog Restore

-- To perform an oplog restore, the user must have a specific role with the following privileges:
+To perform an oplog restore, the user must have a specific role with the following privileges:

 ```json
 {